-It is feasible that impacts will be felt in the following areas:
+It is feasible to predict that impacts will be felt in the following areas:

 Regulations and Standards

-If your organisation relies on certificates, licenses or authorisations for goods or services, which has been issued by UK authorities or by bodies based in the UK – or held by someone established in the UK – these may no longer be valid in the EU post-Brexit.
-You may need to transfer or seek new ones issued by an EU27-based body or authority.
+If your organisation relies on certificates, licenses or authorisations for goods or services, which has been issued by UK Authorities or by UK-based Notified Bodies – or held by someone established in the UK – these will no longer be valid within the EU, post-Brexit.
+You will need to transfer certification or seek new certification, which has been issued by an EU-27 Notified Body or Authority.

-This will apply to certificates, licenses and authorisations issued for good and services.
-Sectors include the construction, automotive and the medical devices sector.
-It is advised that you take all the necessary steps to transfer or obtain new certificates, licences or authorisations issued in the UK to a Notified Body in the EU-27 before Brexit occurs to minimise disruption to your supply chain post-Brexit.
+Industries affected include the construction, automotive and medical device sectors.
+It is advised that you should take all the necessary steps to transfer or obtain new certificates, licences or authorisations issued in the UK to a Notified Body in the EU-27 before Brexit occurs to minimise disruption to your supply chain post-Brexit.

-To protect health and safety and the environment, EU rules restrict the import/export of certain goods to and from third countries (i.e. non-EU countries) – e.g. live animals, products of animal origin, and some plants and plant products, such as wood packaging.
-Imports/exports of certain commodities are subject to specific permits or notifications.
-Post-Brexit, goods destined to or coming from the UK will be subject to these EU rules.
-You should take the necessary steps to ensure compliance with the EU’s import/export prohibitions and restrictions.
+To protect health and safety, as well as the environment, EU rules restrict the Import / Export of certain goods to and from third countries (i.e. non-EU countries) – e.g. live animals, products of animal origin and some plants and plant products, such as Wood Packaging Material (WPM).
+Imports / Exports of certain commodities are subject to specific notifications or permits.
+Post-Brexit, goods that are destined to or coming from the UK will be subject to these rules.
+You should take the necessary steps to ensure compliance with the EU’s Import / Export prohibitions and restrictions in advance of Brexit.

 Supply Chain and Logistics

-EU law stipulates that businesses have specific responsibilities in accordance to where they are situated in the supply chain (e.g. manufacturer, importer, wholesale distributor, etc.).
+EU law stipulates that businesses hold specific responsibilities in accordance to where they are situated within the supply chain - e.g. Distributor, Importer, Manufacturer, etc.

 Customs, VAT and Tariffs

-With the UK becoming a third country, trade will become more complicated for customs and VAT procedures.
-If you trade with companies in the UK, you should get acquainted with the EU procedures and rules that will apply post-Brexit.
+With the UK becoming a third country, trade will become more complex for Customs and VAT procedures.
+If you trade with companies located in the UK, you should get acquainted with the EU's procedures and rules which will apply to trade post-Brexit.

 Mutual Recognition Agreements

-Mutual Recognition is the principle that a product lawfully marketed in one Member State and not subject to Community harmonization should be allowed to be marketed in any other Member State.
+Mutual Recognition is the principle that a product lawfully marketed in one Member State and not subject to community harmonization should be allowed to market in any other EU Member State.

-Mutual Recognition Agreements (MRAs) are bilateral agreements that establish conditions whereby a non-EU Member State and the EU accept each other’s conformity assessment results (e.g. testing or certification) that demonstrate compliance with the established requirements.
+Mutual Recognition Agreements (MRAs) are bilateral trade agreements that establish conditions whereby a non-EU Member State and the EU can accept each other’s conformity assessment results (e.g. testing or certification) which demonstrate compliance with established requirements.

-The main objective of MRAs is to promote trade in goods between the European Union and third countries and facilitate market access for countries that are located outside the EU-27.
+The main objective of MRAs is to promote increased trade in goods between the European Union and third countries and to facilitate market access for countries that are located outside the EU-27.

-The EU has Mutual Recognition Agreements (MRAs) with several third countries who are recognised as key trading partners to the EU.
+The EU has Mutual Recognition Agreements (MRAs) with several third countries (non-EU) who are recognised as key trading partners with the EU.

 - New Zealand

-European companies that wish to export to Australia, Canada, Japan, New Zealand, the USA, Israel or Switzerland need to know about MRAs and the designated Conformity Assessment Bodies (CABs).
+European companies that wish to export to any of these countries need to understand MRAs and the role of designated Conformity Assessment Bodies (CABs).